 Hands down, Seattle is one of my favorite cities in America.
-With so much to see and do in and around the city, its a one of a kind place and hard to beat.
-From attending sporting events, to eating at incredible restaurants, wine tasting in the many tasting rooms scattered throughout the city and visiting wine regions nearby.
-In Seattle you can be in the middle of the city with skyscrapers towering over you, or retreat to a quieter neighborhood feeling like you’ve escaped the tourists.
-You can spend time at the oldest running farmers markets in the world (Pike Place), take the ferry to a nearby island, escape to the mountains surrounding the city, day trip to the German town of Leavenworth or take kayaks out on South Lake Union.
-There are no shortage of activities to do in and around Seattle which is why it makes my list for must visit places in the USA.
+With so much to see and do in and around the city, it’s a one-of-a-kind place and hard to beat.
+From attending sporting events to eating at incredible restaurants, wine tasting in the many tasting rooms scattered throughout the city, and visiting wine regions nearby.
+In Seattle, you can be in the middle of the city with skyscrapers towering over you, or retreat to a quieter neighborhood feeling like you’ve escaped the tourists.
+You can spend time at the oldest running farmers’ markets in the world (Pike Place), take the ferry to a nearby island, escape to the mountains surrounding the city, day trip to the German town of Leavenworth or take kayaks out on South Lake Union.
+There is no shortage of activities to do in and around Seattle which is why it makes my list for must-visit places in the USA.

 With this ultimate guide to Seattle expect to find information on transportation, restaurants, bars, day trips, and activities to do in and nearby Seattle.
 Let the fun begin!

-Tip: If you want to get on the train heading NORTH always look for the sign “to University of Washington”.
-If you want to go SOUTH, look for “to airport”.
+Tip: If you want to get on the train heading NORTH always look for the sign “to NORTH GATE”.
+If you want to go SOUTH, look for “to ANGLE LAKE”.